 Critical Shortage Area Admissions

 The Connecticut State Department of Education has designated several certification areas as critical shortage areas.
-Currently, these are: secondary mathematics, secondary science, special education, and world languages (e.g., Spanish, French, etc.).
+Currently, these are: secondary mathematics, secondary science, secondary history and social studies, special education, and world languages (e.g., Spanish, French, etc.).
 Applications for critical shortage area majors are due by January 20 and will be reviewed during the regular admissions period.
 After that review, if there are spaces available in the critical shortage area majors, additional applications will be considered if submitted by April 1.
 Please note, students can apply only once per academic year to a given shortage area major.

 Connecticut statute requires that each person admitted to a teacher education program in Connecticut shall take the Praxis Core Academic Skills for Educators tests in mathematics, reading, and writing or meet the requirements for a waiver.
 Students must submit test scores or meet the waiver requirement by August 1 (prior to entering the teaching program in the junior year).